Xilinx/imagebuilder/README.md

   argument.
 It has to be set either in the config file or CLI argument though.

-- EFI specifies if the bootefi boot command should be used over booti.
+- BOOT_CMD specifies the u-boot command used to boot the binaries.
-  If set to anything other than "n", "no", or "false" it will enable bootefi.
+  By default, it is 'booti'.
+The acceptable values are 'booti', 'bootm' and 'bootefi'.

 - DEVICE_TREE specifies the DTB file to load.